mwarning/openwrt-firmware-selector/README.md

 # OpenWrt Firmware Selector

 A simple OpenWrt firmware selector using autocompletion.
 Uses plain HTML/CSS/JavaScript.
 Checkout the [Demo](https://mwarning.github.io/openwrt-firmware-selector/www/).

-Fork/Mirror of the OpenWrt [repository](https://gitlab.com/openwrt/web/firmware-selector-openwrt-org).
+This is a Fork/Mirror of the official [OpenWrt](https://gitlab.com/openwrt/web/firmware-selector-openwrt-org) version, but without OpenWrt specific changes like the feedback link and continuous integration scripts.

 ![image](misc/screenshot.png)